ibexa/documentation-developer/docs/guide/custom_policies.md

 ## Integrating custom Limitation types with the UI

-To provide support for editing custom policies in the Back Office you need to implement [`EzSystems\EzPlatformAdminUi\Limitation\LimitationFormMapperInterface`](https://github.com/ezsystems/ezplatform-admin-ui/blob/master/src/lib/Limitation/LimitationFormMapperInterface.php).
+To provide support for editing custom policies in the Back Office, you need to implement [`EzSystems\EzPlatformAdminUi\Limitation\LimitationFormMapperInterface`](https://github.com/ezsystems/ezplatform-admin-ui/blob/master/src/lib/Limitation/LimitationFormMapperInterface.php).

 Next, register the service in DIC (Dependency Injection Container) with the `ez.limitation.formMapper` tag and set the `limitationType` attribute to the Limitation type's identifier: